I'm currently in the process of creating sub-categories. Please excuse any disorder.

 Feises: Wrong and bad and frankly disrespectful misspelling of the plural for feis.
 This gets its own entry because I'm tired of seeing it.
 The plural for feis is feiseanna.
 The Irish language has rules!
 It's not English!
 Good on the people who at least try spelling it feisanna or feisianna.
 I see you and I know you know it's not feises.

 Feis fixing: Deciding scores and/or placements before a competition has even begun.
 That is to say, cheating.
 In October 2022, the world was informed of the prevalence of (non-monetary) bribery and (non-performance) cheating in major Irish dance competitions and feiseanna.
 This news came as no real surprise to most competitive dancers and their teachers, who have long assumed that certain schools and teachers curry favor with certain judges and have their dancers ranked better, even if all dancers are of equal talent.
-In decades past, this presented itself as an apparent bias against transatlantic (or non-Irish and non-British) dancers, but has moved on to you-do-a-favor-for-me, I'll-do-a-favor-for-you.
+In decades past, this presented itself as an apparent bias against transatlantic (or non-Irish and non-British) dancers, but has moved on to quid pro quo.
 It must be stressed that there is no evidence any dancers were aware of what was happening.
 This is on the heads of the adults.
 The fall-out is still ongoing.

 Feis style Irish dance: A term primarily used by festival Irish dance to refer to Irish dance seen at feiseanna.
 Essentially, feis style is the most common form of Irish step dance, regardless of whether or not the dancer actually competes.
 CLRG, the largest and oldest governing body, estimates they have about a quarter million dancers across the globe.
 Riverdance, Lord of the Dance, Trinity Irish Dance Company, and basically all other shows are comprised of "feis style" dancers, though Riverdance lead, Lauren Smyth, was trained in festival style.
 (See FESTIVAL DANCE TEACHERS ASSOCIATION or FESTIVAL IRISH DANCING.)